Do you fall in love a little too easily?

 2. Don’t worry about losing them.

-If you like someone and think they might be boyfriend or girlfriend material, you may be driving the emotional side of the relationship forward quickly in order to ‘secure’ their place in your life.
+If you like someone and think they might be a potential partner, you may be driving the emotional side of the relationship forward quickly in order to ‘secure’ their place in your life.

 In other words, you allow yourself to fall for them in the hopes that they fall for you.